Translators to Higher Order Mean Curvature Flows in $\mathbb R^n\times\mathbb R$ and $\mathbb H^n\times\mathbb R$: Uniqueness Results

-\begin{theorem} Let $\Sigma$ be a connected symmetric translator to $r$-{\rm MCF} in \,$\qr.$ Then, $\Sigma$ is an open set of a fundamental translator to $r$-{\rm MCF}. \end{theorem} \begin{proof} Let us suppose first that $\theta$ never vanishes on $\Sigma.$ In this case, this hypersurface is given by a union of symmetric vertical graphs.
-By Lemma \ref{lem-uniquenessgraph}, each such graph is contained in one and only one of the fundamental translators to $r$-MCF.
+\begin{theorem} Let $\Sigma$ be a connected invariant $r$-translator of \,$\qr.$ Then, $\Sigma$ is an open set of a fundamental $r$-translator. \end{theorem} \begin{proof} Let us suppose first that $\theta$ never vanishes on $\Sigma.$ Then, $\Sigma$ is given by a union of invariant vertical graphs.
+By Proposition~\ref{prop-generaluniquenessgraph}, each such graph is contained in one and only one of the fundamental $r$-translators.
 Then, since $\Sigma$ is connected, the same is true for $\Sigma.$